Xqhare/fortuna/README.md

 # Fortuna
 Pseudo random number generator for all platforms.

-If you are looking for a true CSPRNG you should use [Tyche](https://github.com/xqhare/tyche).
+If you are looking for a true CSPRNG check out my project [Tyche](https://github.com/xqhare/tyche).

 Fortuna is available on x86_64, riscv64 and aarch64 CPU architectures, and supports any OS.